 Life Insurance for Smokers - What Australians Need to Know

-Smoking remains one of the single biggest factors affecting life insurance premiums in Australia.
-According to the Ministry of Health, smoking is the leading cause of preventable death in Australia, contributing to around 5,000 deaths each year.
-Life insurers price this elevated risk into their premiums, meaning smokers typically pay 50% to 100% more than non-smokers for the same level of cover - and in some cases, even more depending on age and health factors.
+Smoking is one of the most significant factors affecting life insurance premiums in Australia.
+According to the Department of Health, tobacco use remains the leading cause of preventable death in Australia, contributing to over 20,000 deaths annually.
+Life insurers price this elevated mortality risk into their premiums, which means smokers typically pay 50-100% more than non-smokers for identical cover - and in some cases, the loading can be even higher depending on age and overall health.

 Key Facts for Smokers

-• Smoker definition: Most Australian providers classify you as a smoker if you have used any nicotine product (cigarettes, vapes, patches, gum) within the past 12 months.
+• Smoker definition: Most Australian insurers classify you as a smoker if you have used any tobacco or nicotine product (cigarettes, vapes, e-cigarettes, patches, gum) within the past 12 months.
 Some providers use a longer lookback period

-• Vaping status: Vaping is generally treated the same as smoking by most Australian life insurers, though some providers are beginning to differentiate between combustible tobacco and nicotine vaping products
+• Vaping and e-cigarettes: Vaping is generally treated the same as smoking by most Australian life insurers.
+Despite different health profiles, most providers apply the standard smoker loading to all nicotine and vaping product use

-• Re-rating options: Most providers will re-rate your premiums to non-smoker rates after 12 months of being completely nicotine-free.
-You will typically need to provide a declaration or undergo a cotinine test
+• Reclassification after quitting: Most providers reclassify to non-smoker rates after 12 months completely tobacco and nicotine-free.
+Some insurers require longer.
+You may need to provide a statutory declaration or undergo a cotinine test

-• Disclosure requirement: You must disclose your full smoking history on your application.
-Non-disclosure can result in claims being declined or your policy being voided entirely under the Insurance Law Reform Act
+• Disclosure is mandatory: You must disclose your full smoking history on your application.
+Non-disclosure can result in claims being declined or your policy voided under the Insurance Contracts Act 1984

 Key Considerations for Smokers Seeking Life Insurance